ThePinkAlliance/bonnie-2k22/README.md

   - The current setup for field centric driving works until the drivetrain is horizonal, figuring this out is a must.
 - [ ] Apritag research with photonvision.
   - Find the margin of error with distance estimation with apriltags.
+  - Make distance estimation accurate for competition use.
   - Research pose interpolation using the distance from the apriltags and the velocity/acceleration of the robot.
 - [ ] Development of some custom pathweaver executors.